renzmann/renzmann.github.io/content/emacsd.md

 It's worth mentioning that I've tried [nord-theme](https://www.nordtheme.com/ports/emacs/) a couple times and found that the legibility or contrast wasn't quite good enough in some modes.
-Though I still employ Nord for my terminal config in Alacritty or Kitty, where it looks _excellent_.
+Though I still employ Nord for my terminal config in Alacritty and Kitty, where it looks _excellent_.
 I also still actively use the [nordfox](https://github.com/EdenEast/nightfox.nvim) theme in Neovim, which sports a beautiful TreeSitter integration.